 In order to supply the electricity to power these trams, a power station had to be erected as well.
 It comprised two Bellis and Morcom triple expansion vertical steam engines of 560 kW, direct coupled to two 550V, 500 kW generators running at 300 r/min.
 A subsidiary shed and yard was situated at North End which was actually the old horse tram depot which had been suitably refurbished.

 Not surprisingly, the tram was a resounding success with the service conveying 2.2 million passengers during 1898.
 This permitted the P.E.
-Tramways Company to make a number of extensions to the various routes over the next few years.
+Tramways Company to make several extensions to the various routes over the next few years.
 The North End route, 3.9 kms in length, was extended by .8 km to the Show Grounds.
 The rapid development of South End necessitated the extension of the line up Walmer Road as far as the Municipality boundary with Walmer, 2.5kms from Market Square as well as a line to Humewood, a distance of 2.9kms.
 The Cape Road route was extended twice, first as far as the Golf Club and later to the Fairview Racecourse, a total distance of 5.1km from Market Square.

 Being situated in the flood plain of the Baakens River, it had always been an unwise move to locate the tram sheds there.
 Monday 16th November 1908 would be a day of high drama for the company.
 As the river came down in flood, the river burst its banks inundating the depot and immobilising the city’s transport system.
 To commemorate the flood, a brass plaque was attached to a wall indicating that the flood waters reached two metres above floor level.
 With a sense of relief, the flood was of short duration, nevertheless extensive damage had by then been inflicted.